MohsenKashefi/codeSnack/README.md

 An Android app and homescreen widget that surfaces concise coding tips.
 Tips are sourced from a small curated set and optionally generated with Google Gemini, then cached locally for quick, offline-friendly access.

 ### Highlights
+- **Interactive Code Playground**: Run code snippets directly in the app!
+Edit and execute code with real-time output
 - **Homescreen widget**: Glance-based widget with tap‑to‑refresh and periodic updates
 - **AI + static tips**: Gemini‑generated tips blended with curated snippets
 - **Language filter**: Pick a language or show tips from all languages